wrfrohlich/padding_oracle_attack/README.md

 # Padding Oracle Attack
 Padding Oracle Attack

+Based on [Cryptography I course](https://www.coursera.org/learn/crypto) by Dan Boneh, Stanford.

-In this project you will experiment with a padding oracle attack against a toy web site hosted at crypto-class.appspot.com.
+"In this project you will experiment with a padding oracle attack against a toy web site hosted at crypto-class.appspot.com.
 Padding oracle vulnerabilities affect a wide variety of products, including secure tokens.
 This project will show how they can be exploited.
 Please see [Vaudenay's paper](https://www.iacr.org/archive/eurocrypt2002/23320530/cbc02_e02d.pdf) on padding oracle attack.

 Suppose an attacker wishes to steal secret information from our target web site crypto-class.appspot.com.
 The attacker suspects that the web site embeds encrypted customer data in URL parameters such as this: